nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Plan had been cleared for Monday.
 ----------------------------------------------------------------------
 ```
-After a plan had been cleared for a particular day, the day will be reset to be a rest day.
+After a plan has been cleared for a particular day, the day will be shown as a rest day.
 To view the changes enter command ```schedule /list```.
 ```
 ----------------------------------------------------------------------